‘A Complete Unknown’: Bob Dylan’s Activism Watered Down or Revitalised?

 The march on Washington

 A moment that is also brushed past in the film is Dylan’s performance at the March on Washington in 1963 – which occurred in reality on the same stage, only moments before Martin Luther King’s “I Have a Dream” speech.
 It was an event that Seeger had introduced Dylan to, and one that Baez also performed at – meaning it would have fit in well with the main narratives of A Complete Unknown.
 The historical performance has been highly debated in many ways, not least for the song choice of “Only a Pawn in Their Game”, which highlighted the assassination of the civil rights leader Medgar Evers and critiqued institutional racism, seemingly ridding the assassin of excessive blame.
-Still, it was a very important part of his career as a folk protest singer and could have been used as a larger plot point to show Dylan’s despair at shouldering a movement that he shouldn’t head.
+Still, it was a very important part of his career as a folk protest singer and could have been used as a larger plot point to show Dylan’s despair at shouldering a movement that he knew he shouldn’t head.

-The failure of The Newport Folk Festival 1965
+The failure of The 1965 Newport Folk Festival

-The climax of the film is the 1965 Newport Folk Festival, with Dylan, most importantly, “going electric”, ie. playing the new original song “Maggie’s Farm” with an electric guitar.
-Yet the song choice is as trail-blazing as the style – it actively fights for civil justice while breaking with old ways, showing too Dylan’s struggle with activism and fame: “Well, I try my best to be just like I am / But everybody wants you to be just like them / They say sing while you slave / I just get bored / I ain't gonna work on Maggie's farm, no more”.
+The climax of the film is the 1965 Newport Folk Festival, with Dylan, most importantly, “going electric”, ie. playing his new original song “Maggie’s Farm” with an electric guitar.
+Worth noting is that the song choice is as trail-blazing as the style – it actively fights for civil justice while breaking with old ways, showing too Dylan’s struggle with activism and fame: “Well, I try my best to be just like I am / But everybody wants you to be just like them / They say sing while you slave / I just get bored / I ain't gonna work on Maggie's farm, no more”.
 This is Dylan taking his protest voice in a new direction, and it is openly booed and critiqued.
 The film does do the outroar justice in its depiction, but I believe it fails to establish the ways in which Society, as an antagonist, was specifically politically charged at this time.

 The portrayal of the catastrophic failure of 1965, while being an incredibly powerful performance by Timothée Chalamet, doesn’t illustrate the ways in which Dylan was breaking not only with the expectations of a music genre, but also with the conformity of how to be an activist and how to galvanize people into action, when he “went electric”.